machiwao/CCDEPLRL_PROJECT_COM222/README.md

-# ArtDecode: An Explainable Deep Learning-Based Mobile Application for Multi-Style Artistic Image Classification and Visual Feature Interpretation
+# ArtDecode: Leveraging Convolutional Neural Networks for Multi-Class Art Style Classification
 ## An AI mobile app that analyzes artworks to identify and explain their artistic styles.